LESdylan/mental-mosaic/parser/README/get_next_line parser  + split.md

-the parser of the combination of splitting each word on a buffer line retrieved by a function has been introduced in the context of [[FDF]]
+the parser of the combination of splitting each word on a buffer line retrieved by a function has been introduced in the context of [[READMES/FDF]]

 # Core concept to understand before startng
 - how do we define a word ?